ElMagdo/JavaCodes/JavaJavaJava/Task6/readme.md

 `guess = ( ( N / guess ) + guess ) / 2 ;`
 No matter how wild the original guess is, if we repeat this calculation, the algorithm will eventually find the square root.
 Write a square root method based on this algorithm.
 Then write a program to determine how many guesses are required to find the square roots of different numbers.
 Uses `Math.sqrt()` to determine when to terminate the guessing.

-EXERCISE 6.25 Your employer is developing encryption software and wants you to develop a Java Swing Program that will display all of the primes less than N, where N is a number to be entered by the user.
+***6.16*** Your employer is developing encryption software and wants you to develop a Java Swing Program that will display all of the primes less than N, where N is a number to be entered by the user.
 In addition to displaying the primes themselves, provide a count of how many there are.

 EXERCISE 6.26 Your little sister asks you to help her with her multiplication and you decide to write a Java application that tests her skills.
 The program will let her input a starting number, such as 5.
 It will generate multiplication problems